Derkune/Newspeak/README.md

 Additional features of the language include:
  - Comments can be included in the program with \<angle brackets\>.
 They need to be paired and can't be nested for now.
 Comments are removed from the file before running it.
  - Commands can include newlines and tabs for better readability.
 These characters are removed from commands before running the file.
+ - Command arguments can contain escaped characters \\{, \\}, and \\|.
+ - - When FIND, REMOVE, INSERT, APPEND, and REPLACE have an escaped special character, they turn it into the unescaped version for searching in text or inserting into text.
+If you want to find an escaped character or to insert an escaped character, escape it in the argument twice: \\\\|.